Skip to content

 So what were these ancient Egyptian languages anyway?

 When the French conquered Egypt, neither they nor the Egyptians knew more than a handful of information about the ancient civilisation.
-But this was meant to change when the French officer Francois Bouchard discovered the Rosetta Stone in 1799.
+However, this was meant to change when French officer Francois Bouchard discovered the Rosetta Stone in 1799.
 The Rosetta Stone is a relatively large rock made of dark granite.
 It bears a text repeatedly written in three scripts: Hieroglyphs, Demotic, and Greek.
 The writings were a complete mystery until the French linguist Jean-Francois Champollion successfully deciphered them in 1822.

-When Champollion successfully introduced what the Hieroglyphic letters really meant, the door to the full understanding of the ancient Egyptian civilisation suddenly became wide open.
+When Champollion successfully introduced what the Hieroglyphic letters meant, the door to the entire understanding of the ancient Egyptian civilisation suddenly became wide open.
 Such a breakthrough consequently paved the way for founding Egyptology, the scientific study of ancient Egypt in terms of history, culture and language.
 These insane French discoveries sparked Egyptomania, the mere fascination of everything about ancient Egypt which took the entire European continent by storm.
 It even crossed the Atlantic and contagioned the Americans during the 19th century.

 Modern Egypt